Brutal House of the Dragon episode leaves same burning question on everyone’s lips

 *Spoilers follow – you have been warned*

-In the episode, Rhaenys (Eve Best) takes on King Aegon (Tom Glynn-Carney) and his dragon Sunfyre, with the latter heading to battle to prove he is a capable warrior after being belittled by his brother Aemond (Ewan Mitchell).
+In the episode titled “The Red Dragon and the Gold”, Rhaenys (Eve Best) takes on King Aegon (Tom Glynn-Carney) and his dragon Sunfyre, with the latter heading to battle to prove he is a capable warrior after being belittled by his brother Aemond (Ewan Mitchell).

 However, after Aegon is bested by Rhaenys, Aemond and his dragon Vhagar follow close behind, with Aegon assuming his brother will bail him out.
 Instead, he orders Vhagar to breathe fire upon his brother, which sends him plummeting to the ground.